GIST-NJU/CMPS/README.md

 * `dir_path`: The path where you store the experimental data (i.e., the `experimental_data` directory).
 * `output_path`: The path where you want to save the RS results.

-After modifying the paths, run the following command to obtain the RS selection results  and their TRC values for all experimental subjects across all cases：
+After modifying the paths, run the following command to obtain the RS selection results  and their TRC values for all experimental subjects：

 ```
 python random_selection.py